 If you’re being paid to make an ad for a company, chances are they aren’t going to want other adverts playing on that video which means a lot of them will ask for monetization to be turned off.

-No biggie right?
-Well, yes and no. If you’re a small youtuber that isn’t pulling in that many views or making that much money in ad revenue from a single video then you probably won’t mind not monetizing it.
-If you’re a larger youtuber that gets a decent amount of views you’re probably going to be looking a little more closely at the amount you would make in ad revenue vs the amount you’re making from the deal.
+No biggie, right?
+Well, yes and no. If you’re a small YouTuber who isn’t pulling in that many views or making that much money in ad revenue from a single video, then you probably won’t mind monetizing it.
+If you’re a larger YouTuber that gets a decent amount of views, you’re probably going to be looking a little more closely at the amount you would make in ad revenue vs the amount you’re making from the deal.

 7. Usage Rights

-In some cases a brand will want the rights to things like your pictures and will slip something into the contract that allows them to do that.
-In general whatever your deal is you want to be producing something that is specifically for them and not giving them access to everything that you have ever created, and everything that you create in the future.
+In some cases, brands will want the rights to things like your pictures and will slip something into the contract that allows them to do that.
+In general, whatever your deal is, you want to be producing something that is specifically for them and not giving them access to everything that you have ever created, and everything that you create in the future.

-Like usage rights this isn’t limited to just video.
-With reproduction you want to know exactly what the rules are here.
-If you create an image for a company how can they use that image?
+If you create an image for a company, how can they use that image?
 On billboards?
 In shops?
 On their website?
-Can they sell t-shirts with the image on it?
+Can they sell t-shirts with the image on them?
 Can they post it on their own social media?
-How many times can that image be reproduced and for how many years do they retain those rights?
+How many times can that image be reproduced, and for how many years do they retain those rights?

 Aside from specific images, you’ll want the same to apply to your videos.
 If you make a video promoting something for a brand.
-Are you obligated to keep that video on your channel forever more.
-Let’s say it was a video for a makeup brand that isn’t cruelty free and you become cruelty free.
-Are you obligated to keep that video up regardless of your changed opinion.
+Are you obligated to keep that video on your channel forever?

 11. Multi Deals

-A multi deal is where the company doesn’t want to just do one project with you.
+A multi-deal is where the company doesn’t want to just do one project with you.
 They want to do multiple projects.
-Usually a multi deal would be something that occurs across multiple platforms so they want a YouTube video and maybe an Instagram post to go along with it.
-In some cases they only have the details of one of the projects and are really vague about the other ones.
-That’s not good.
-You don’t want to sign anything that ties you into doing an unspecified project because you could find it tricky if you decide you don’t want to work with the brand further, or if when they propose the additional project you don’t like them.
+Usually, a multi-deal would be something that occurs across multiple platforms, so they want a YouTube video and maybe an Instagram post to go along with it.

-One of the issues here is the timing for the projects.
-If a company approaches you when you have 10k subscribers to do the first project of a multi deal.
-The payment terms for the multi project are specified and then they approach you for the remainder of the deal when you have a million subscribers you could find yourself being massively underpaid.
+One of the issues here is the timing of the projects.
+If a company approaches you when you have 10k subscribers to do the first project of a multi-deal.
+The payment terms for the multi-project are specified, and then they approach you for the remainder of the deal.
+When you have a million subscribers, you could find yourself being massively underpaid.